dirac1/SecRouter/log.md

 DHCP Server
 -----------
 * Network and gateway values linked with ethernet and routing values for each interface (physical,vlan or bridge)

+REMEMBER TO TEST ALL THE SCRIPTS AGAIN BECAUSE OF THE FUNCTION MOVEMENT TO A NEW FILE